colinleach/r_concepts/concepts/vectors/introduction.md

 w <- c(2, v[2:3], 11) # c(2, 7, 10, 11)
 ```

-'vectors` (like most things in R) are mutable, using similar flexible syntax to write to single or multiple elements:
+`vectors` (like most things in R) are mutable, using similar flexible syntax to write to single or multiple elements:

 ```R
 > v <- 1:10